Discovering Guizhou along the Belt and Road

 On November 3rd at 9 AM local time in Georgia, the tranquility of the Caucasus Mountains was shattered by the sound of cannon fire, marking the completion of Guizhou Highway Group's F4 tunnel on Georgia's E60 highway.

-As the sole transportation link connecting Georgia to the Asia-Europe transportation trunk line, the E60 Highway stretches from the Georgia-Azerbaijan border to Batumi, the second-largest city of Georgia, located on the coast of the Black Sea, linking the Poti, a port city in Georgia.
-It is the largest and most complex key project in the country's history and will become Georgia's highest-standard international highway.
+This highway stands as the sole transportation link connecting Georgia to the Asia-Europe transportation trunk line.

-The F4 section of E60 Highway was constructed by Guizhou Highway Group.
+The F4 section of E60 Highway posed significant engineering challenges, and the specific technology employed by the Guizhou construction team garnered high praise.

-"F4 section was hard from engineering point of view.
-The Guizhou construction team used specific technology, which is truly admirable!"
-This led to the signing of a Letter of Intent for a Sister Region-Province Relationship between Georgia's Imereti region and Guizhou.
-Following Governor Zviad Shalamberidze's visit to Guizhou, both parties recognized the vast potential for cooperation.
+As a result of this achievement, a Letter of Intent for a Sister Region-Province Relationship was signed between Georgia's Imereti region and Guizhou, showcasing the growing international cooperation and contribution of Guizhou's transportation and construction enterprises to the global road and bridge construction industry.

-One road connects every route.
-Tunnels break through barriers and bridge hearts.
-Guizhou's transportation and construction enterprises, acting as builders of "Bridge Museum", are actively integrating into the international market, contributing the "Chinese solution" to global road and bridge construction.

 China-Laos Railway: Journey of Youths and Dreams

-The China-Laos Railway, with a total length of 1035 kilometers, is bustling with carrying passengers and cargo. it is a key project that aligns China's Belt and Road Initiative with Laos' strategy to transform from a land-locked country to a land-linked country.
-Since its opening, this "golden corridor" has continuously facilitated the development along the route.
+The China-Laos Railway, stretching 1035 kilometers, is a pivotal project that aligns with China's Belt and Road Initiative and Laos' strategy to transition from a land-locked country to a land-linked one.

-"I've had a dream of working on the railway since I was a child.
-When I heard about the construction of the China-Laos Railway, I chose to study in China." said Phonephimon MONECHANDY, a Laotian girl studying in Guizhou.
-She learned rail operation, passenger services, and railway management.
-After the opening the China-Laos Railway, she became one of the first batch of high-speed rail talents to be employed, serving as a locomotive repair at the Vientiane engine workshop.
+"I've dreamt of working on the railway since I was a child.
+When I heard about the construction of the China-Laos Railway, I decided to study in China," shared Phonephimon MONECHANDY, a Laotian student in Guizhou, who is now employed as a locomotive repairer at the Vientiane engine workshop.

 Chinese Liquor: Cultural Ambassador between China and Thailand

-In the bustling and vibrant Chinatown of western Bangkok, Thailand, the night begins with a glass of sauce-flavor Moutai liquor.
+Moutai, a Chinese liquor, has been at the forefront of Chinese products venturing overseas since 1953.
+Thailand was the initial destination for Moutai's exports when it officially entered the international market in 1953.

+"Chinatown in Bangkok is steeped in Chinese culture, and Moutai, as one of China's most renowned liquors, must have a presence here," said Mr. Piyapong Karnchanatanon, CEO of Siam Dragon (Asia-pacific) Co., Ltd, who chose to distribute Moutai liquor, valuing its cultural significance as well as its market value.

 "This taste has never changed!"
-It has been 47 years since Mr. Yang Fan, the Chairman of Golden Star International Logistics Co., Ltd, bought his first bottle of Moutai liquor from a grocery store in Chinatown.
+Mr. Yang Fan, the Chairman of Golden Star International Logistics Co., Ltd, reminisced about purchasing his first bottle of Moutai liquor from a grocery store in Chinatown 47 years ago.

-In 1953, Moutai officially entered the international market, becoming a pioneer of Chinese products go overseas.
-Thailand was the first destination for Moutai's exports.

-"Chinatown is rich in Chinese culture in Bangkok, and Moutai, as one of China's most famous liquors, must have a presence here."
-As a well-known wine connoisseur in Thailand, Mr. Piyapong Karnchanatanon, CEO of Siam Dragon (Asia-pacific) Co., Ltd chose to be a distributor of Moutai liquor, valuing not only its market value as a liquor but also its cultural significance.

-From local Chinese recognition to a prominent position in Thailand's liquor market, this bottle of Chinese fine liquor, with its distinct Chishui River flavor from Guizhou, has pursued shared cultural "beauty" worldwide.
+From gaining recognition among local Chinese communities to securing a prominent position in Thailand's liquor market, this bottle of Chinese fine liquor, with its distinct Chishui River flavor from Guizhou, has been promoting shared cultural "beauty" worldwide.
 With the enduring charm of Chinese culture, it shines on the global stage.

-From Wumeng Mountain to the Caucasus, from the Chishui River to the Mekong River, Guizhou is embracing cooperation and joint development, writing China's stories of sharing prosperity along the Belt and Road.

 Share this article